TBertuzzi/Xamarin.Forms.MVVMBase/README.md

 **Platform Support**

-Xamarin.Forms.MVVMBase is a .NET Standard 2.0 library.Its dependencies are Xamarin.Forms and DryIoc
+Xamarin.Forms.MVVMBase is a .NET Standard 2.0 library.Its dependencies are Xamarin.Forms and Microsoft Extensions for iOC

 ## Initialize